nandika-garg/pothole-detection-cv/README.md

 # Pothole Detection using Computer Vision

-## Overview
+## Project Description
-This project aims to detect potholes on road surfaces using computer vision and deep learning.
-A Convolutional Neural Network (CNN) model is trained on images of potholes and plain roads to classify whether a pothole is present or not.
+This project detects potholes on road images using a Convolutional Neural Network (CNN).

----
+It classifies images into pothole and plain road.

-## Objective
+## Features
+- Image classification using CNN
-- Detect potholes from road images
+- Detects potholes from input images
-- Improve road safety using AI
-- Build a basic deep learning model
+- Simple and lightweight model

----
+## Dataset
+The dataset consists of images of:
+- Potholes
+- Plain roads

+Images are resized and converted to grayscale.

 ## Technologies Used
 - Python
+- TensorFlow / Keras
 - OpenCV
-- TensorFlow / Keras
 - NumPy
-- Scikit-learn

----

-## Dataset
+## Project Structure
-The dataset contains images divided into two categories:
-- Pothole
-- Plain road

-Dataset is structured as:
+model/
+src/
 dataset/
- ├── train/
- │    ├── pothole/
- │    └── plain/

----

-## Methodology
-1. Collect images of potholes and normal roads
-2. Convert images to grayscale
-3. Resize images to fixed size (100x100)
-4. Train CNN model using labeled data
-5. Save model as .h5 file
-6. Use model for prediction

----

-## Model Architecture
-- Convolutional Layers (feature extraction)
-- Activation (ReLU)
-- Global Average Pooling
-- Fully Connected Layers
-- Softmax output (classification)

----
+index.html

 ## How to Run

-### 1. Train Model
+1. Install dependencies:
+pip install numpy tensorflow keras opencv-python

+2. Run training:
 python3 src/main.py

-### 2. Predict Image
+3. Run prediction:
 python3 src/predictor.py

----

-## Output
-The model predicts:
-- Pothole
-- Plain Road

-Example:
-Prediction: Pothole

----

-## Project Structure
-pothole detection using computer vision/
-│
-├── dataset/
-├── model/
-│ └── pothole_model.h5
-│
-├── src/
-│ ├── main.py
-│ └── predictor.py
-│
-├── README.md
-├── requirements.txt

----

-## Limitations
+## Results
-- Only classifies image, does not detect location
-- Limited dataset
-- Accuracy can be improved

----
+Model achieves around 60% accuracy on test data.

 ## Future Work
+- Improve dataset
-- Real-time pothole detection using video
+- Use YOLO for real-time detection

----

-## Conclusion
+## Author
-This project demonstrates how computer vision and deep learning can be used to detect potholes and improve road maintenance systems.

----
+Nandika Garg
+Reg No: 2427030369